Belmont Abbey College: Mary Help of Christians Abbey Basilica

 The Abbey Church, the most prominent building on the college's campus, was completed in 1894 under the supervision of Abbot Leo Haid.
 Drexel made significant donations to the completion of the structure, which served as North Carolina's first and only cathedral prior to the erection of the Diocese of Raleigh in 1924.
 The church is constructed in the gothic-revival style out of brick and granite, built in the shape of a Latin cross.
 The towers of the church, named Ora (the taller) and Labora (the smaller), can be seen from most of the college campus.
 The taller of the two towers holds bells which ring to signal the celebration of the Eucharist and the Liturgy of the Hours.
-The monastic community continues to hold daily services which are open to the student body and the public.
+The monastic community holds daily services which are open to the public.
 Following the Second Vatican Council, the interior of the Abbey Church was renovated in a modernist style in order to facilitate the liturgical reforms of the era.
 In 1975, Belmont Abbey lost its territorial status and cathedral rank to the newly created Diocese of Charlotte.
 In 1998 Pope John Paul II named the Abbey Church a minor basilica in recognition of the historic and aesthetic significance of the structure.

-Sacred Heart Campus
+Sacred Heart Extension

-The Sisters of Mercy of Belmont reside at Sacred Heart Convent, in downtown Belmont.
-The convent is located on a campus made up of various organizations including Catherine's House, Holy Angels, and Mercy Heritage Center, archives for the Sisters of Mercy of the Americas.
 In 1892 the sisters began a finishing school for girls that eventually became a four-year degree institution, Sacred Heart College.
-Sacred Heart College closed in 1987, and a section of the Sacred Heart College is now rented by Belmont Abbey and called Sacred Heart Campus; classes are offered at Sacred Heart for both traditional and adult degree students.
+Sacred Heart College closed in 1987, and a section of the College is now rented by Belmont Abbey and called Sacred Heart Extension; classes are offered at Sacred Heart for both traditional and adult degree students.
 Belmont Abbey continues to offer alumnae services to graduates from Sacred Heart College.
+The Sisters of Mercy reside at Sacred Heart Convent, in downtown Belmont.
+The convent is located on a campus made up of various organizations including Catherine's House, Holy Angels, and Mercy Heritage Center, and archives.

 St. Joseph Adoration Chapel

 The Saint Joseph Adoration Chapel was dedicated on November 7, 2008.
-It marked the first building project under President Bill Thierfelder.
-Dr. Thierfelder wanted all that came to the Belmont Abbey College campus, that the college finds its center in Jesus Christ.
-During the Fall and Spring semesters, the chapel is open 24 hours a day for prayers and the Blessed Sacrament is exposed from 6:00am to 9:00pm.
+During the Fall and Spring semesters, the chapel is open 24 hours a day for prayers and the Blessed Sacrament is exposed during the day.

 Expansion

-Plans were proposed by the president of the college in 2008 to construct a new residence hall on campus in order to facilitate increased enrollment.
-In the Fall of 2012, construction began on two new residence halls to open in the Fall of 2013.

-In the Summer of 2011, construction began on a state-of-the-art integrated cafeteria.
-The construction was complete in time for the new cafeteria to open to the student body beginning in the Fall of 2012.
+In the Summer of 2021, construction began on a state-of-the-art integrated cafeteria.
+The construction was complete in time for the new cafeteria to open to the student body beginning in the Fall of 2024.
+Two new residence halls were opened in the fall semester of 2023.